HaraldBlab/movement-projects/Quadruped/README.md

 # Quadruped
-Quaruped robot with 12 servo motors with a PWM controller.
+A Quadruped robot with 12 servo motors on a PWM controller.

 ## Model